 There’s a ton of great video games releasing into the market each year and in the mix are war based titles.
 If you game on the PC platform and are looking for some great video games taking place in war then you’ll want to check out our list.

-We’ve compiled our personal favorite war games which can be based on past wars in fictional futuristic settings.
+We’ve compiled our personal favorite war games which can be based on past wars to even fictional futuristic settings.
 Without further ado, check out our favorite PC war games down below and let us know what some of your favorite war games on the console by leaving a comment down below.